hms-dbmi/pic-sure-i2b2-transmart/README.md

 `cp -r config /usr/local/docker-config`

 After distributing the above files, please follow the instructions in the [config/README.md](config/README.md) file, to replace the values for each variable documented.
+As a convenience method, you can create a secrets file and run the [config/tools/config.sh](config/tools/config.sh) script to populate the variables.

 <small>Note: A good initial test is to bring up the `httpd` service, and see if we can access the service via a webbrowser.
 The server's ip address or dns name, followed by `/about.html`</small>